SpartnerNL/laravel-excel-docs/4.x/imports/validation.md

 ## Custom validation messages

 By adding `customValidationMessages()` method to your import, you can specify custom messages for each failure.

+If you include the `:attribute` and `:input` placeholders, they will be substituted with their actual values at runtime.

 ```php
 /**